Overview of climate change

 The dominant cause of the observed warming since the mid-20th century is ‘extremely likely’ to be human influence.
 Continued emission of greenhouse gases will cause further warming and long-lasting changes in all components of the climate system, increasing the likelihood of severe, pervasive and irreversible impacts for people and ecosystems.

-The IPCC’s ARF5 highlights that there is the opportunity to limit climate change and its risks, with many solutions that allow for continued economic and human development.
+The IPCC’s ARF6 highlights that there is the opportunity to limit climate change and its risks, with many solutions that allow for continued economic and human development.

-To read more on the IPCC’s work https://www.ipcc.ch/
+To read more on the IPCC’s work, go to the IPCC website.

-To learn more about climate change science https://www.climatechangeinaustralia.gov.au/en/climate-campus/
+To learn more about climate change science, go to the Climate Change in Australia website.